Browse Previous Page

 (b) The court is NOT responsible for any documents placed in the drop box which are lost, stolen, misplaced, or destroyed.
 A party may contact the court during business hours to verify that a document placed in the drop box has been received by the clerk's office.

-(2) Copies of all papers filed by any party shall, at or before the time of filing, be served by a party or person acting for him on all other parties to the case.
+(2) Copies of all documents filed by any party shall, at or before the time of filing, be served by a party or person acting for him on all other parties to the case.
 Service on a party represented by counsel shall be made on counsel.
 Copies of motions to extend time to file an appeal document, appeal documents, and motions for rehearing or reconsideration shall be filed with the clerk of the court or agency from which the appeal or transfer is taken, and (in the case of an appeal from an administrative agency) with the attorney general, as specified in rules 5, 21, or 22.

 (3) (a) Service may be personal or by first class mail.
 Personal service includes delivery of the copy to a secretary or other responsible person at the office of counsel.
 Service by first class mail is complete on mailing.